JoanaS2/Sea-Essence/README.md

 ### Navbar
 * A responsive navigation bar is positioned fixed at the top of the page which allows the users to easily navigate.
-* Contains the logo as a h1, as the home section with a hero image and easy-to read-text.
+* Contains the logo as a h1, and the home section with a hero image and easy-to-read text.
 * Contains navigation links aligned to the center:
 * ABOUT - leads to the content explaining what the Sea Essence website is in addition to content about the Indian Ocean and the best time to travel according to the weather.
 * DESTINATIONS - this leads to the section where users can discover and find inspiration on different destinations in the Indian Ocean.